 - No Shouting and making loud noises.

-- You cannot smoke anywhere nearby the Dzong.
+- You cannot smoke nearby the Dzong.

 - Don’t carry sharp or inflammable objects.